 Allow the thin-set to cure for 24 – 48 hours, then grout the floor pan.

-- Seal grout and tile.
+- Seal The Tile and Grout lines

 Allow grout to cure for at least 48 hours before applying sealer.
 Make sure tile surfaces are clean and free of thin-set, grout or grout haze.
 If necessary clean tile surface with grout haze remover prior to sealing.
 Follow the directions of the product you plan to use (we used 511 Impregnator Sealer from Miracle Sealants).
 For most products, apply the sealant to the grout seams using a foam brush, or sponage to saturating each joint.
 Then use a sponge to lightly coat the surfaces of the tile.Allow sealant to soak in for several minutes.
 Then, using a clean, dry soft cloth, wipe off the excess sealant from the tile surfaces before it dries.
 Repeat.
 Test sealant by dropping water onto the grout and tile surface.
 If properly sealed, the water should bead and run off the surfaces.
 If the water does not bead, repeat sealant application until it does.